Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the appointment of any person to a vacancy within the employer’s establishment;

 - the termination of an employee’s contract due to redundancy, reorganisation or the criteria for such termination;

 - the dismissal and reinstatement of an employee (in certain circumstances); or

-- the assignment or allocation of duties or specific tasks to an employee in line with his or her terms of employment.
+- the assignment or allocation of duties or specific tasks to an employee in line with their terms of employment.

 Are employers required to give notice of termination?

-The Employment Act requires that a minimum notice period be given by employers and employees depending on the length of service.
-The minimum notice period requirements under the Employment Act are as follows:
+The Employment Act requires that a minimum mutual notice period be given by employers and employees depending on their length of service.
+The minimum notice period requirements under the act are as follows.